rapidsai/cugraph/cpp/src/centrality/README-pagerank.md

 # Pagerank
-cuGraph Pagerank is implemented on our graph primitive library
+cuGraph Pagerank is implemented using our graph primitive library

 ## Calling Pagerank